bent3well/CourseraGCdataproject/CodeBook.md

+# Codebook
-# Codebook for Getting and Cleaning Data Assignment on Cousera
+##Codebook for Getting and Cleaning Data Assignment on Cousera

 See the Readme.md file for a description of the requirements for this project and for the location of the original raw data used.